OUTPATIENT US clinical experience

 Although this physician is specialized in pulmonary and sleep medicine, he believes strongly in taking care of the whole patient.
 As a result, learners will have the opportunity to see how specialists can continue to provide general medical care.

-You will write or enter clinic or progress notes (eClinicalWorks EMR)
+Writing or entering clinic or progress notes (eClinicalWorks EMR)

 You will receive regular feedback on your performance.